Amadeo Barletta Barletta: Legacy

 Amadeo Barletta Barletta married Nelia Ricart and had two children, Amadeo Barletta Jr., who was born in Santo Domingo, Dominican Republic in 1923, and Nelia Filomena Barletta Ricart, also born in Santo Domingo, Dominican Republic in 1932.

-Amadeo Barletta Ricart married Laura Vicini and there are no descendants from this marriage.
-Amadeo Jr. died in 1975.
+Amadeo Barletta Ricart married Laura Amelia Vicini Cabral and there are no descendants from this marriage.
+Amadeo Jr. died in January 1st, 1976.

 Nelia Filomena Barletta Ricart married Miguel Morales Abreu, the son of Miguel Morales y Calvo de la Puerta, marquess of Valle-Siciliana, and had two children: Miguel Morales Barletta and Nelia Morales Barletta.